karagenc/kopyat/README.md

-# kopyaship
+# kopyat

-The name kopyaship comes from 2 words: kopya (Turkish for "copy") and ship -> copyship.
-It is pronounced as copiaship.
+The name kopyat comes from 2 words: kopya (Turkish for "copy") and cat -> copycat.

 ## Config